jerryshub/toy-tasklist/README.md

 I think it would be nice if the application showed some additional information, like the due date.
 I also find that I personally often want to split my work into two queues -- a "slow lane" for long term project work and a "fast lane" for operational tasks and quick fixes.

 A general way to solve both of those problems (plus many others) might be to add a key/value pair tagging system, and an API call to search for tasks by tag.
-Then the front-end developer could tag tasks with "DUE_DATE=2022-12-01" to track due dates, or "QUEUE=FASTLANE"/"QUEUE=SLOWLANE" to implement the multiple queues thing.
-Plus many other things I haven't thought of.
+Then the front-end developer could tag tasks with "DUE_DATE=2022-12-01" to track due dates, or "QUEUE=FASTLANE"/"QUEUE=SLOWLANE" to implement the multiple queues thing, then display the tasks sorted by due date or display the different queues in different lists, etc. Plus many other things I haven't thought of.
 Perhaps this is overly complicated?
 But it would mean that we don't have to change the API every time someone has a new idea.

 There are a few FIXMEs in the javascript code that call out various subtleties that I am still looking into.